 AO Tennis 2 (Big Ant, 2020)

-Following on from their first Australian Open themed title in 2018, Melbourne’s very own Big Ant studios released what is going to be the hottest tennis game of 2020 on 9 January.
+Following on from their first Australian Open themed title in 2018, Melbourne’s very own Big Ant studios released the hottest tennis game of 2020.
 Featuring an in-depth career mode, realistic player animations and likenesses, and refined game and ball mechanics, this is the title for those wishing to recreate a realistic Open experience at home.